GirlsFirst/2016_SIP_Pivotal_PizzaBot/README.md

 ## Contributors

+This Pizza Bot was made by Sasha Kipnis, Sandra Nissim, Maryam Ahmed, and Katie Chen.
 In order to modify this bot, you must make your own Heroku app linked to a Facebook page.
 To get started, check out this tutorial: http://x-team.com/2016/04/how-to-get-started-with-facebook-messenger-bots/.
 After you have successfully created a bot, you may take the Pizza Bot's code and copy it into your index.js file.
  X-Team
 How To Get Started With Facebook Messenger Bots | X-Team This tutorial will show you how to setup and deploy simple Facebook Messenger Bot, using the Messenger Send/Receive API.
 (113KB)